 Resume Deconstruction: As a recruiter, you look at upwards of 100+ resumes a day and you learn very quickly what makes a good resume.

-Fortunately, we have evolved and shifted to a primarily paperless process where most people post resumes online, email them and electronically apply to most roles.
+Fortunately, we have evolved and shifted to a primarily paperless process where most people post resumes, email them, and/or electronically apply to most roles online.
 That being said, there is no need to short change yourself with the one page.

 The ideal resume would be: